 We organize this paper as follows.
-In Section \ref{pre}, we give explicit forms of $P$ and another maximal parabolic $Q$ which gives rise to the Jacobi group $J$ in our setting.
 In Section \ref{AFSO}, we recall Pollack's definition of certain types of automorphic forms on $G(\A)$ \cite{Po}.
 In Section \ref{Eisen}, we recall the definition of Eisenstein series, and by assuming the explicit calculation of the Siegel series in Section \ref{Siegel}, we write down the formula for the Fourier coefficients of the Eisenstein series.
-In Section \ref{weil-rep}, we briefly recall the Weil representation for $J$.
-The Fourier-Jacobi expansion along $J$ of Eisenstein series associated to $P$ fixed by $G(\widehat{\Z})$ is also explicitly computed in Section \ref{generalcase} and \ref{FJEl}.
-Then, applying the theory of a compatible family of Eisenstein series due to Ikeda \cite{Ik01}, \cite{Ik08}, we give a uniform proof for the main theorems in Section \ref{proof}.
-We also compute the $L$-functions of our lifts in Section \ref{Lfunction}, and interpret our lifts in terms of CAP representations in Section \ref{CAP}.
-Finally, Appendix is given for computing some integrals which show up in Section \ref{FJEl}.
+We also compute the Fourier coefficients at rank one index and show that a partial sum is related to a vector valued (non-holomorphic) Eisenstein series on $\SL_2(\A)$.

-\textbf{Acknowledgments.} We would like to thank Hiroaki Narita and Jim Arthur for helpful discussions.
+\textbf{Acknowledgments.} We would like to thank Tamotsu Ikeda, Hidenori Katsurada, Sungmun Cho, Tadashi Miyazaki and Jim Arthur for helpful discussions, and Aaron Pollack and Yi Shan for pointing out some inaccuracies.
 We thank KIAS in Seoul and Waseda University in Tokyo for their incredible hospitality during this research.